 Michael, Mary Ellen, Peggy, Miriam, Tom, Jenny, Trent, Carol, Doug, Sylvia, Brian, Elizabeth, Nancy, Mary, Vanessa, Barbara, Sandra, Jim, Jane, Joe, Denise, Shirley, Emily, Robert, Guiliana, Sarah, John, Patrick, Kenny, Tyler, John, Jessica, Brian, Colin

 WE CELEBRATE THIS WEEK

-NURSERY CARE Nursery care will be held from 9:30am—12:30pm for infants—4 years of age in the Acorn Sunshine classroom located on the lower level.
+NURSERY CARE Nursery care is available today from 9:30am—12:30am for infants to 4 years of age in the Acorn Sunshine classroom located on the lower level.
 Andrea Cruz and Sara Dolan, Nursery care givers.

 CHILDREN’S SERMON Children ages 3 years old through 5th grade are invited to attend the children’s sermon every Sunday during the 10 o’clock service.
 The children follow the crucifer and teachers (after the Gospel reading) to St. Mary’s Hall for children’s sermon.
 The children return during the post-sermon hymn to be with their parents for the remainder of the service.

 CHURCH SCHOOL Ages 3 years-2nd grade meet immediately following 10am service in St. Mary's Hall.
 3rd-5th grades report directly to the first floor old Godly-Play 2 room.